johnprovazek/spotifycoasters/README.md

 # spotifycoasters

 ## Description
-This project started off completely different.
-This idea came about because I have a large collection of CD's.
+The initial idea for this project first came about because I have a large collection of CD's.
 I keep most of them in my car which means I have a big box of CD cases taking up space at home.
 The original idea was to mount these CD cases on a wall and when they were pressed a switch behind them would be activated and the album would be played.
 At the same time, I wanted to do something similar with my Spotify playlists.
 I wanted to build custom cartridges, that when read, would play my Spotify playlists.
 At the time, I was also looking to buy some coasters.
 I decided this would be a great project to combine all three of these ideas.
 I decided to make NFC embedded coasters that when read by a NFC reader would play my favorite albums and playlists on Spotify!

 Built using Python utilizing the Spotify API.